 How Does The Multiple Listing Service Work?

 An MLS covers a specific area.
-The brokers who participate in that MLS list the properties they’re selling within that area for other real estate professionals to see and market to their clients.
+Real estate agents and brokers who participate in that MLS list the properties they’re selling within that area for other real estate professionals to see and market to their clients.

 If a broker wants to list or view homes in an area that isn’t covered by the MLS they’re currently part of, they’ll need to join the MLS for that area as well.
 So, it’s possible and sometimes necessary for brokers to participate in multiple MLS databases.

-There are just under 600 MLS databases across the country.
-The number of them has trended downward over the years as neighboring databases come together to form larger, regional ones.
+Just under 600 MLS databases are available across the country.
+That number has trended downward over the years as neighboring databases have come together to form larger, regional ones.